 Nowadays, nearly every company has its own LinkedIn and Facebook page.

-Hence, companies and recruiters have resorted to utilizing social media platforms for the purpose of posting job ads.
+Hence, companies and recruiters have resorted to utilizing social media platforms to post job ads.
 Want to work for your dream company?

 Just ‘Follow’ their LinkedIn page to stay updated about their job openings.
 You never know when you might get lucky.